Chapter 12 Dates and Times

 library(tidyverse)

-Dates within a computer require some special organization because there are several competing conventions for how to write a date (some of them more confusing than others) and because the sort order should be in the order that the dates occur in time.
+Dates within a computer require some special organization because there are several competing conventions for how to write a date (some of them more confusing than others).
+This includes conventions such as month-day-year form versus day-month-year, which can depend on your region, country, or just your style in some cases.
+In addition, time and date must have a logical sorting, such that when ordered dates should be chronological through time.

 One useful tidbit of knowledge is that computer systems store a time point as the number of seconds from set point in time, called the epoch.
-So long as you always use the same epoch, you doesn’t have to worry about when the epoch is, but if you are switching between software systems, you might run into problems if they use different epochs.
+So long as you always use the same epoch, there is no worry about when the epoch is.
+The only time you might run into problems with different epochs if when you switch between software systems.
 In R, we use midnight on Jan 1, 1970.
-In Microsoft Excel, they use Jan 0, 1900.
+In Microsoft Excel, they use Jan 1, 1900.
+A quick search of computer epoch time will demonstrate that not many systems have the same default, but conversions between epoch times do exist.

-Base R has a set powerful and flexible functions converting character strings into Date/Time objects.
+Base R has a set of powerful and flexible functions for converting character strings into Date/Time objects, typically of the type POSIXlt or POSIXct.
 A great reference for the notation for specifying Date/Time is the help file for strptime.
 These functions require to specifying the format using a relatively complex set of rules.
-For example %y represents the two digit year, %Y represents the four digit year, %m represents the month, but %b represents the month written as Jan or Mar.
-These formats are very specific and easily get tripped up by variations such as using / instead of -.
+For example %y represents the two digit year, %Y represents the four digit year, %m represents the month in numerical order (01 for Jan, 02 for Feb), but %b represents the month written as Jan or Mar.
+These formats are very specific and easily get tripped up.
+Below is a simple example of how variations such as using / instead of - can cause troubles for computer interpretation.

 # Why does base R force me to get the separating character correct?